awslabs/yesiscan/README.md

 It also handles java `.jar` files since those are basically zip files in disguise.

+#### tar

+The tar iterator can extract tar files.
+It uses a heuristic to decide whether a file should be extracted or not.
+It usually does the right thing, but if you can find a corner case where it does not, please let us know.
+It only extracts regular files and directories.
+Symlinks and other special files will not be extracted, nor will they be scanned as they have zero bytes of data anyways.

 #### gzip

 The gzip iterator can decompress gzip files.
 While the gzip format allows